-Limitations: We have only used the basic HMM model to measure privacy probabilities and corresponding privacy risk.
-We have not investigated different probabilistic models such as Gaussian distribution, Dirichlet distribution, and maximum entropy Markov model (MEMM) for comparison.
+Limitations: We have only used the basic HMM model to calculate privacy probabilities and corresponding privacy risk.
+We have not investigated different probabilistic models such as Gaussian distribution, Dirichlet distribution, maximum entropy Markov model (MEMM) etc. for comparison.
 Our method can be extended by replacing the HMM model with other probabilistic methods.

-The AOL dataset (as used in most of the other related work) is outdated.
-Fresh Web datasets from search engines such as Google, and Yahoo as well as from social platforms such as Facebook may lead to high privacy risk rates.
-We also did not test our framework in an online environment, and thus another important aspect for future investigation is to develop a real-time privacy risk prediction and obfuscation system where Web entries are evaluated and obfuscated at run-time with or without user involvement.
+The AOL dataset we used to evaluate our framework (as used in most of the other related work) is outdated.
+It is possible that fresh Web datasets from Google, Bing, and Yahoo along with social platforms, such as Facebook, Twitter, may lead to high privacy risk rates.
+Another important aspect for future investigation is to develop a real-time privacy risk prediction and obfuscation system where Web entries are evaluated and obfuscated at run-time with or without user involvement.
 Perhaps a browser plug-in could be developed for our proposed method.

 We used fixed privacy budget parameter for our differentially private obfuscation method.
 Similarly, we fixed our privacy risk threshold to 0.75.
 We need to further investigate different parameter settings.
-Moreover, the semantic similarity function is not efficient to calculate risk in milliseconds, which requires other efficient and effective similarity measure approaches to be studied for real-time applications.
+Moreover, the semantic similarity function is not efficient to calculate risk in milliseconds.
+Efficient processing techniques are therefore required for real-time application.